Airport security: Sweden

 Airport security is handled by security guards provided by the airport itself, with police assistance if needed.
-Airport fire fighters are also security guards.
-The Swedish Transport Agency decides the rules for the check, based on international regulations.
-Airports are generally defined by law as "protected objects", which give guards extra authority, like demanding identity documents and search people's belongings.
+The Swedish Transport Agency decides the rules for the check, based on international and European regulations.
+Airports are generally defined by law as "vital installations", which give protection guards extra authority, like demanding identity documents and search people's belongings.
 Sweden has traditionally seen itself as a low-crime country with little need for security checks.
 Sweden introduced security checks for international departures when international regulations demanded that around the 1970s/1980s.
 In September 2001, there was a decision to introduce security checks also for domestic flights.
 This took a few years to implement as domestic airports and terminals were not prepared with room for this.
+At smaller airports fire fighters can also be security guards.

 United Kingdom

 The Department for Transport (DfT) is the governing authority for airport security in the United Kingdom, with the Civil Aviation Authority (CAA) also responsible for certain security regulatory functions.
 In September 2004, with the Home Office, DfT started an initiative called the "Multi Agency Threat and Risk Assessment" (MATRA), which was piloted at five of the United Kingdom's major airports — Heathrow, Birmingham, East Midlands Airport, Newcastle and Glasgow.
 Following successful trials, the scheme has now been rolled out across all 44 airports.

-Since the September 11 attacks in New York and Washington, the United Kingdom has been assessed as a high risk country due to its support of the United States both in its invasion of Afghanistan and Iraq.
+Since the September 11 attacks in New York and Washington, the United Kingdom has been assessed as a high risk country due to its support of the United States in its invasions of both Afghanistan and Iraq.

-From January 7, 2008, travelers are no longer limited to a single piece of carry-on luggage at most of the UK's major airports.
+From January 7, 2008, travellers are no longer limited to a single piece of carry-on luggage at most of the UK's major airports.
 Currently, hand luggage is not limited by size or weight by the DfT/CAA, although most airlines do impose their own rules.

 The UK trialed a controversial new method of screening passengers to further improve airport security using backscatter X-ray machines that provide a 360-degree view of a person, as well as "see" under clothes, right down to the skin and bones.
 They are no longer used and were replaced by millimeter wave scanners which shows any hidden items while not showing the body of the passenger.